Friday, January 12, 2007

 While the cream mixture is heating, place the egg yolks and the remaining sugar in the bowl of an electric mixer FITTED WITH A PADDLE, WHICH IS ABSOLUTELY NECESSARY.
 Beat the eggs and sugar on high for 2-3 minutes, then scrape down the sides, and continue beating on high until the mixture is thick and lemon colored.

 Pour the boiling cream mixture into the beaten egg yolk/sugar mixture, and whisk ON LOW to combine.
 Return the mixture to the saucepan, and place over medium-high heat, stirring constantly.
 Bring to a temperature of 185°F. This will only take about one minute.
 Chill the mixture in an ice bath until it is between 40 to 45°F before proceeding.
-(I often refrigerate the mixture overnight.)
+(I like to refrigerate the mixture overnight.)
 When you are ready to spin the mixture in your ice cream maker, strain the mixture through a sieve and proceed to freeze following manufacturer's instructions.

 No comments: